AMGOcyber123/Headout-Task/README.md

 **3. Large Number of Files:** Handling more than 30 different 100MB files added complexity to the project.
 Ensuring that each file could be accessed and retrieved efficiently posed a challenge.

 In summary, optimizing this project for serving large files was a challenging task.
 While the optimizations attempted may not be perfect, they represent efforts to strike a balance between efficiency and resource usage.
 Further refinements and improvements can always make the project even more robust.

+# License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/AMGOcyber123/Headout-Task/blob/master/LICENSE) file for details.